keboola/connection-docs/templates/marketing-platforms/marketing-platforms.md

 {: .image-popup}
 ![LinkedIn Ads Data Source](/templates/marketing-platforms/linkedin-ads-data-source.png)

-Authorize your LinkedIn account and then fill in the start and end dates according to the example.
+Authorize your LinkedIn account and then fill in the start and end dates following the example.

 ### Google Ads